 Reserved Space.
-Under the Sublease, BellSouth has reserved space which we call the Reserved Space on each site.
-The Reserved Space generally relates to the portion of the site, including space on the tower, in use by BellSouth and its affiliates.
-In certain circumstances and subject to certain conditions described in the Sublease, BellSouth has the right to increase the number of antennas on its reserved space to twelve (12), without increasing the related site maintenance payment, on up to one hundred twenty (120) towers.
-BellSouth also has the right to substitute the Reserved Space for other available space on the tower, as well as a right of first refusal and right of substitution as to available space which CCSI intends to sublease to any third party.
+Under the Sublease, BellSouth has reserved space on each site.
+The reserved space generally relates to the portion of the site, including space on the tower, in use by BellSouth and its affiliates.
+In certain circumstances and subject to certain conditions described in the Sublease, BellSouth has the right to increase the number of antennas on its reserved space to 12, without increasing the related site maintenance payment, on up to 120 towers.
+BellSouth also has the right to substitute the reserved space for other available space on the tower, as well as a right of first refusal and right of substitution as to available space which CCSI intends to sublease to any third party.

-If BellSouth ceases using its Reserved Space on a site and elects to assign, sublet or otherwise transfer the interest in the Reserved Space on such site, CCSI will have the right to, at any time, acquire BellSouth's interest in the applicable Reserved Space by paying to BellSouth consideration of (1) \$5,000 (subject to increase based on the CPI) plus (2) a grant to BellSouth of the right to receive up to thirty-five percent (35%) of all gross revenues payable to CCSI in respect of such Reserved Space.
+If BellSouth ceases using its reserved space on a site and elects to assign, sublet or otherwise transfer the interest in the reserved space on such site, CCSI will have the right to, at any time, acquire BellSouth's interest in the applicable reserved space by paying to BellSouth consideration of (1) \$5,000 (subject to increase based on the consumer price index) plus (2) a grant to BellSouth of the right to receive up to thirty-five percent (35%) of all gross revenues payable to CCSI in respect of such reserved space.

-BellSouth will have the right to put to CCSI its rights in its Reserved Space with respect to a site, and thereby add such space to the Sublease; provided that the number of sites subject to such a put right may not exceed the greater of one and one half percent (1 1/2%) or thirty (30) of the total sites.
-In such event, BellSouth will assign to CCSI all its rights in the Reserved Space on that site and will thereafter no longer be responsible for the related site maintenance charge.
+BellSouth will have the right to put to CCSI its rights in its reserved space with respect to a site, and thereby add such space to the Sublease; provided that the number of sites subject to such a put right may not exceed the greater of one and one half percent (1 1/2%) or thirty (30) of the total sites.
+In such event, BellSouth will assign to CCSI all its rights in the reserved space on that site and will thereafter no longer be responsible for the related site maintenance charge.

 Withdrawal Right.
 After the tenth anniversary of the first closing, BellSouth will have the right, subject to certain notice requirements, to withdraw its rights on any site.
-In such case, BellSouth will assign to CCSI all its rights, including the ground lease and any Reserved Space, with respect to any withdrawn site and shall no longer be responsible for the related site maintenance charge.
+In such case, BellSouth will assign to CCSI all its rights, including the ground lease and any reserved space, with respect to any withdrawn site and shall no longer be responsible for the related site maintenance charge.